joshrp/moonlight-docs/Setup-Guide.md

     * If using Moonlight on Android or iOS, the apps are available on the [Google Play Store](https://play.google.com/store/apps/details?id=com.zerotier.one) and [Apple App Store](https://itunes.apple.com/us/app/zerotier-one/id1084101492).
 4. Go to the [Networks tab](https://my.zerotier.com/network) then create a new network.
     * Uncheck all checkboxes in the "IPv6 Auto-Assign" section (if checked)
-    * Under the "IPv4 Auto-Assign" section, ensure "Auto-Assign from Range" is checked, click the "Easy" button, then choose "10.147.17.*".
+    * Under the "IPv4 Auto-Assign" section, ensure "Auto-Assign from Range" is checked, click the "Easy" button, then choose "10.147.17.*"
 5. Copy the Network ID from that page and type it into the ZeroTier app's Join Network dialog (or use the e-mail invite system).
     * If you get a prompt from Windows about asking for the network type/location, choose Private or Home network to avoid firewall issues.
 6. After joining the network on each device (_including your client running Moonlight!_), go back to the ZeroTier Network page and check the Auth checkbox for each member of your network to allow the devices to connect with each other.
 ZeroTier should show up as connected on all devices.
 7. With ZeroTier connected on your client and host PC, open Moonlight and click/tap the Add PC button, then type the "Managed IP" of your host PC as shown on the ZeroTier Network page.

+Don't forget to connect to your ZeroTier network when you want to stream over the Internet!

 ### Manual port forwarding (advanced)
 If the automatic tool doesn't work, you can try manually forwarding the following ports through your router to your host gaming PC's IP address for streaming to work over the Internet: